Why transfer operating system to Crucial SSD?

 The first method does succeed in migrating system to Crucial SSD, but as you can see, it involves both backup and restore.
 Therefore, you can consider a quicker way to perform system migration – clone.

 AOMEI Backupper Standard allows you to clone a hard disk drive to another for free.
-With it, you’ll migrate not only the operating system to SSD, but all the partitions on the current disk.
+With it, you’ll migrate not only the operating system to SSD, but all the data partitions on the current disk.

 1. Launch AOMEI Backupper Standard and select Disk Clone under Clone tab.
+In advanced editions, you can choose System Clone to transfer only the operating system.

 2. Select the disk you want to clone as the source disk, then hit Next button.